-Recommendation 5.2: An issuer should have a Remuneration Policy for remuneration of directors and officers, which outlines the relative weightings of remuneration components and relevant performance criteria.
+Recommendation 5.2: An issuer should have a remuneration policy for remuneration of executives which outlines the relative weightings of remuneration components and relevant performance criteria.

-South Port has adopted a Remuneration Policy which sets out the guiding principles and structure of South Port's remuneration to the Board and executives, together with the review process and reporting requirements to ensure that remuneration is transparent, fair and reasonable to meet the needs of the business, corporate governance bodies and shareholders.
-The Board seeks to ensure that directors and executives receive remuneration that is fair and reasonable in a competitive market for the skills, knowledge and experience required by the Company.
+South Port has adopted a Director and Executive Remuneration Policy as outlined above.
+This sets out the guiding principles and structure of South Port's remuneration to its executives, together with the review process and reporting requirements to ensure that remuneration is transparent, fair and reasonable to meet the needs of the business, corporate governance bodies and shareholders.
+The Board seeks to ensure that executives receive remuneration that is fair and reasonable in a competitive market for the skills, knowledge and experience required by the Company.